pagkly/Zed/Investopedia3/Why Employers Need the Protection of Liability Insurance.md

 Why Employers Need the Protection of Liability Insurance
 ## What Is Employers' Liability Insurance?

-Employers' liability insurance protects employers from financial loss if a worker has a job-related injury or illness not covered by [workers' compensation](https://www.investopedia.com/terms/w/workers-compensation.asp).
-Employers' [liability insurance](https://www.investopedia.com/terms/l/liability_insurance.asp) can be packaged with workers' compensation insurance to further protect companies against the costs associated with workplace injuries, illnesses, and deaths.
+Employers' liability insurance protects employers from financial loss if a worker has a job-related injury or illness not covered by [[workers' compensation]](https://www.investopedia.com/terms/w/workers-compensation.asp).
+Employers' [[liability insurance]](https://www.investopedia.com/terms/l/liability_insurance.asp) can be packaged with workers' compensation insurance to further protect companies against the costs associated with workplace injuries, illnesses, and deaths.
 Employers' liability insurance is also called “part 2” of a workers’ compensation policy.

 ### Key Takeaways